wethinkcode/bash-rag/README.md

 - Requires installation of extensions and downloading the embedding model, as these aren't built into SQLite.
 - Keyword search may still perform better for certain queries - especially those with few keywords and limited context.
 - A hosted database solution would offer easier maintenance and updates.

+###  Usage
+- Run `./setup-and-prompt.sh` to run the full, slow example.
+- After that, run `prompt.sh "your user prompt"` to search, build the prompt and run the model.
+- Note that the SQLite extensions for Mac M-chip is installed, but you will have to install it manually for other architectures.